stormysun513/ParGMRES/report.md

 ## Summary

-short (no more than a paragraph) project summary.
-If applicable, the summary should list your project deliverables (including what you plan to show at the parallelism competition) and what machines they ran on.
+We implemented the generalized minimal residual (GMRES) algorithm using both OpenMP and CUDA.
+We compared the performance of the OpenMP code between dense and compressed sparse row representation.
+Regarding the CUDA version, although we only have one version, we are trying to identify bottlenecks and compare the difference between GPU and CPU implementation.

+## Challenges

+One of the challenge here is implementation of linear algebra algorithm.
+We thought that the most complex part of the program is the part that compute the Krylov space.
+However, after we start implementing the algorithm, we realized that there is a linear least square part at the end of each iteration.
+We implemented three version to solve these problem: the power method for SVD, the Jacobian method for SVD, and QR householder reduction.
+We finally picked QR reduction to solve the LLS because it is not an iterative method and its complexity depends directly on the size of matrix.
+Besides, the Jacobian SVD consists of operations on small 2x2 matrices constructed by accessing different (i, j) locations.
+We considered it hard to being parallelized.

+The benefit of parallelize matrix operations becomes significant only when the matrix size is large enough.
+However, when the size increases, the memory footprints impact the overall performance as well.
+Most of our operations are memory bound.
+In order to improve the performance, we have to identify the part in code where we waste the bandwidth.

-## Background
+// ## Background
+//

-Describe the algorithm, application, or system you parallelized in computer science terms.
+// Describe the algorithm, application, or system you parallelized in computer
+// science terms.
 (Recall our discussion from the last day of class.)
+Figure(s)
-Figure(s) would be really useful here.
+// would be really useful here.
+//

-## Approach
+// ## Approach
+//

-Tell us how your implementation works.
-Your description should be sufficiently detailed to provide the course staff a basic understanding of your approach.
+// Tell us how your implementation works.
+Your description should be sufficiently
+// detailed to provide the course staff a basic understanding of your approach.
-Again, it might be very useful to include a figure here illustrating components of the system and/or their mapping to parallel hardware.
+// Again, it might be very useful to include a figure here illustrating components
+// of the system and/or their mapping to parallel hardware.

 ## Result